chirayupatel/ios-vanilla/README.md

 ## Installation
 ### CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
+[CocoaPods](http://cocoapods.org) is a dependency manager for macOS, iOS, tvOS and watchOS projects.
 You can install it with the following command:

 ```bash
 $ gem install cocoapods
 ```

-To integrate the Flybits SDK into your Xcode project, one option is to use CocoaPod!
-To do so, specify it in your Podfile:
+To integrate the Flybits SDK into your Xcode project, add a Podfile file to your project and add the following lines:

 ```ruby
 use_frameworks!